Jabra Enhance Hearing Aids Review

 Does Jabra Enhance help with tinnitus?

-Through the Jabra Enhance smartphone app, you can utilize Jabra Enhance’s tinnitus programs, which can generate white noise through your aids, masking the noises of tinnitus.
+Through the Jabra Enhance smartphone app, you can use Jabra Enhance’s tinnitus programs.
+The programs can generate white noise through your hearing aids, masking the noises of tinnitus.

 -